lamaparmila/Test/README.txt

-Hi, This is jus an information file.
+Hi, This is just an information file.